 Prior to joining the JSHC staff, Dr. Long worked for several providers in the Central Florida area.
 Dr. Long has also received training in Tinnitus Retraining Therapy.

 Fun Facts: Dr. Long enjoys musical theatre and spending time with her husband and their plott hound, Missy Elliott.
 She was the drum major for the University at Buffalo Thunder of the East Marching Band and still enjoys learning how to conduct challenging arrangements for a workout fit for a multi-tasker.
 If you spot someone measuring ambient noise levels in a local eatery, there is a fair chance it is Dr. Long — she has an ongoing list of hearing-friendly atmospheres, if ever you need a suggestion!

 As Audiology Assistant, Jyssica ensures that patients are getting the most out of their hearing aids by performing hearing aid orientations, checks, and repairs.
 A true Jacksonville native, she was born at Jacksonville’s Naval Air Station and graduated high school from Robert E. Lee.
 Jyssica found her passion working with patients who are deaf and hard-of-hearing while working at a previous job with five people who were deaf and taught her the ropes of ASL.
 Currently, she’s also enrolled in FSCJ to get an associate’s degree in ASL interpretation.

-Fun Fact: Jyssica has a seven-year-old son named Dezmond, to whom she loves passing down her love of sports.
+Fun Fact: Jyssica has a eight-year-old son named Dezmond, to whom she loves passing down her love of sports.
 Dezmond memorizes football and baseball players’ names, as well as the teams they play for.
 Just ask him, and he’ll tell you!